 Andrea Miller is a PhD candidate in Cultural Studies at the University of California, Davis with a designated emphasis in Science and Technology Studies.
-Andrea’s interdisciplinary work is rooted in feminist critiques of empire and colonialism and lies at the intersections of American studies, cultural geography, and science and technology studies.
-Her research interests include critical military and policing studies, racialization, drone warfare and preemptive governance, ecosystem ecology, and the politics of extraction and infrastructure.
+Andrea’s interdisciplinary work is rooted in feminist critiques of empire and colonialism and lies at the intersections of American studies, geography, and science and technology studies.
+Her research interests include critical military and policing studies, racialization, drone warfare and preemption, ecosystem ecology, algorithmic governance, and the politics of extraction and infrastructure.
 In her dissertation, “Environmental Order: Making and Securing Ecosystems from Nuclear to Cyber,” Andrea explores deployments of the ecosystem concept in military-driven nuclear and cybersecurity projects in the Central Savannah River Area of Georgia and South Carolina.
 Specifically, Andrea interrogates what she terms “environmental ordering,” or those practices, policies, and discourses through which diffuse operations of police power make and secure the built and natural environment.

 Andrea previously earned her MA in Women's, Gender, and Sexuality Studies from Georgia State University in 2014.